WRITERSWORLD Book Production Guide

 This process usually involves several rounds of exchanging files of latest draft versions

 between you and the copy editor.
-We have found that most books require at the least two or
+We have found that most books require at the least two draft

-three draft versions, each of which advances the work another step closer to the finished
+versions, each of which advances the work another step closer to the finished book.

 If an index is to be added, this will be the very last process once all the text and